 I'm not normally one for year-end roundups or New Year's resolutions.
 I think more in terms of seasonal cycles rather than calendar changes, perhaps a legacy of my school days, where the end of the school year (which coincided with my birthday) was when I paused to reflect and also look ahead.

 Still, the end of 2022 now has additional significance.
 The coming year will have no "shadow pope" to clutter Catholic discussions.
-On a person level, my youngest child will complete high school in the spring, ending that particular era for our family.
+On a personal level, my youngest child will complete high school in the spring, ending that particular era for our family.
 I will enter the new year as a civilian, which is another change I am still adjusting to.

 And yes, I will also publish Walls of Men, a project that I thought to complete over the holidays.
 That was my original plan, but I instead took the time to visit with friends and family, do some light reorganization, and above all, get some rest.